michael105/bitsort/README.md

 Admittedly I added a "memory storage type" to perl, which is a linked list written in C;
 Using generic arrays in perl doesn't scale up to bigger datasets.

+ATM I'm somehow bored by trying to understand, what the heck I did.
+Going to start from scratch. :/ soon. :[
+There are implementations in C and Assembly - but, how did I work out the benchmarks??
+And I've some other work to do.

+Im pushing more sources onto my stack, and onto github.